clarityai-eng/sagemaker-studio-for-teams/README.md

 SageMaker Studio has three concepts which are important to understand: *instances*, *apps* and *sessions*.
 These can be seen by clicking the "stop button" logo in JupyterLab.

-* An *instance* corresponds to an EC2 machine - for example, a `ml.ts.large`.
+* An *instance* corresponds to an EC2 machine - for example, a `ml.t3.large`.
 The `ml` prefix means that it is a SageMaker instance (which are between 15% and 40% more expensive than their vanilla EC2 equivalents).
 At any one time only one instance per type can be running.

 * An *app* is a container running a particular image.
 JupyterLab itself is a JupyterServer app running on a free lightweight instance.
 All the running apps that appear in the list in JupyterLab are KernelGateway apps.
 These are intended for running notebooks, terminals or jobs.